Understanding LLM as a Next Word Predictor

 Environment: Reset

-If anything goes wrong or you want to start a practice over, use the reset button in the bottom right corner:
+If anything goes wrong or you want to restart the practice, use the reset button in the bottom right corner.

 Environment: Chats

-In the sidebar, you can see your chat history and create a new chat.
+In the sidebar, you can see your chat history under History and create a new chat with the New chat button.
 Note: Cosmo will evaluate the entire chat history when checking your solution, paying close attention to the latest chat.

 Environment: Manage

-You can use it to delete chats where you experimented with prompts or received intermediate result, so Cosmo doesn't take them into account.
+You can use it to delete chats where you experimented with prompts or received intermediate results, so Cosmo doesn't take them into account.

 Summary and Preparation for Practice